See what the IHS Markit Score report has to say about Seagate Technology PLC.

 Short interest is moderate for STX with between 5 and 10% of shares outstanding currently on loan.
 The last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment among investors who seek to profit from falling equity prices.

-ETF activity is neutral.
-ETFs that hold STX had net inflows of $13.40 billion over the last one-month.
-While these are not among the highest inflows of the last year, the rate of inflow is increasing.
+ETF activity is positive.
+Over the last month, ETFs holding STX are favorable, with net inflows of $21.40 billion.
+Additionally, the rate of inflows is increasing.

 PMI by IHS Markit | Neutral